 6. Can the customer record and upload Videos as part of Video KYC?

 No. The regulator has made it clear that “regulated entities may undertake live video customer identification process”.
 The regulator then goes on to insist: “Regulated Entity shall ensure that the process is a seamless, real-time, secured, end-to-end encrypted audio visual interaction with the customer”.
 Anything other than a live video interaction would be a violation of the current Video KYC or V-CIP process as defined by the regulator.

 7. Who can do the Video KYC with customers?

 A trained official will need to complete the video KYC process.
-However, regulated entities can take the help of business correspondents to aid the customer with the video at the customer end.
+However, regulated entities can take the help of business correspondents to aid the customer with the video at the customer end using the BC’s device if needed.
 While the Video KYC is touted to be non-face to face, the regulator asserts that there may be cases where assistance may be needed by the customer to complete the same (e.g. rural population who may or may not possess a smart phone or the connectivity may not be amenable for a video call).
 Therefore, regulated entities, can take the assistance of business correspondents at the customer end to complete the video verification process without additional paper work.